We are closely monitoring developments across the various states and territories in response to the novel coronavirus

 When you contact us for a booking, we will ask some simple screening questions and take your temperature to make sure we are giving you the most up-to-date information and connecting you to the right service.

 So that we can maintain social distancing in our clinics, the number of people in the waiting room at any time will play a factor in whether your support person can join you in the clinic.
 Your support person is also welcome to wait outside.
-We know that having a support person with you is helpful, however, we need to be able to practice physical distancing, which is critical to reduce the risk of infection.
+We know that having a support person with you is helpful, however, we need to be able to practice physical distancing, which is critical to reducing the risk of infection.